bobbingwide/sb-chart-block/readme.txt

 4. Pie chart - Visualizer theme colors

 == Upgrade Notice ==
+= 0.0.8 =
+Update for begin Y-axis at 0 toggle.

 = 0.0.7 =
 Update for the chart type selection in the toolbar.